MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@wintermuteEmergentCooperationMicrobial2010.md

 Cooperating strains in this system may show enhanced proliferation through the mechanism of **invested benefits** (Connor, 1995; West et al, 2007).
 Cooperation on the part of strain A will augment A’s growth only if B cooperates in turn.
 By increasing B’s abundance, A then cultivates the source of A’s own metabolites and therefore A’s own growth.

-Given the relatively low growth rates of the co-cultured strains and the excess availability of nutrients, we do not expect a significant metabolic burden to be associated with the production of shared metabolites.
+Given the relatively low growth rates of the co-cultured strains and the excess availability of nutrients, we do not expect a significant metabolic burden to be associated with the production of shared metabolites ([[note-20241023-020227|notes]]).

 A simple dynamic model captures the essential features of this relationship.